f5devcentral/xcedgedemoguide/README.md

 ## Create branch-a namespace

-In order to connect the Retail Branches running in-store Kiosk on AppStack to the Recommendation Service using the HTTP LB, we first need to create a namespace for the HTTP LB.
+In order to connect the Retail Branches running in-store Kiosk on App Stack to the Recommendation Service using the HTTP LB, we first need to create a namespace for the HTTP LB.
 To do that, open the Service menu and navigate to the **Administration** service.

 ![alt text](assets/namespace-branch-a-0.png)